Kumpare/CoK-auto-coloring/README.md

 Intended use:

+  1. Acquire a .png image with RGBA-channels or make one yourself by using GIMP, for example.
-  1. Modify config.yaml to your liking, instructions in the file.
+  2. Modify config.yaml to your liking, instructions in the file.
+Useful site for picking colors in the HSL space: https://colorizer.org/,
-  2. run main.py
+  3. Run main.py

 Currently tested on python version 3.14 and requires the following packages:
   - numpy